NEPHROLOGY101.Com

 Electrolytes: Function, Levels, Imbalances - Health

-Electrolytes are minerals in your blood and body fluids that carry an electric charge.
-They are essential for many processes in your body, including maintaining fluid balance, supporting nerve and muscle function, and helping regulate your body’s pH level.
+Electrolytes are minerals in your blood and other body fluids that carry an electric charge.

 Electrolytes: Potential Benefits, Known Risks, and More